Brittany by bike

 Ready to experience the gentle thrill of venturing from Nantes to Mont-Saint-Michel by bike?

-From the capital of Brittany to the Côte d’Émeraude, far from anything with four wheels, this trail weaves its way through a bucolic landscape, complete with water mills and canal lock houses.
-It runs alongside the Canal d’Ille-et-Rance – the oldest in Brittany – then toward the magnificent Rance estuary.
-At its summit, you will discover the Onze écluses (“eleven canal locks”) of Hédé-Bazouges and an incredible hydraulic machine that powers the canal.
-This very easy itinerary is stuffed with gems and is so wonderfully exotic – all of it in the heart of timeless and romantic Brittany.
+From the capital of Brittany to the Emerald Coast, a bucolic path twists and turns, complete with water mills and canal lock houses.
+It runs alongside the Canal d’Ille-et-Rance – the oldest in Brittany – then towards the magnificent Rance estuary.
+At its summit, you will discover the Onze écluses (“eleven canal locks”) of Hédé-Bazouges and an incredible hydraulic machine that pumps water into the canal.
+This very easy itinerary is stuffed with gems, while also being wonderfully exotic – and all of it in the heart of timeless and romantic Brittany.

 How to use GPX ?